afnog/sse/virtualization/ganeti-exercise.md

 	- Removing instances
 	  * instance burnin.example.com

+### Create a Virtual Machine

+Add a hostname (to `/etc/hosts` or to a DNS domain that you control) with a dummy IP address (normally you would give it a static IP address, but we are on a DHCP network with limited IP addresses here).
+We will use `test.example.com` for this example.

+Use the following command to create a test VM:

+	sudo gnt-instance add -t plain --disk 0:size=4G -B memory=512 \
+		-H xen-pvm:initrd_path=/boot/initrd-3-xenU -o debootstrap+default \
+		-n ganeti.pc40.sse.ws.afnog.org test.example.com

+This new VM will have the following settings:

+* Disk storage as an LVM logical volume of size 4 GB.
+* 512 MB memory.
+* Xen paravirtualised with an initial ramdisk containing the Xen paravirt drivers (to give access to the root filesystem).
+With KVM or Xen-HVM you would not need to specify the `-H` parameter at all.
+* Install Debian (7 in this case).
+* Hosted on our first Ganeti node, `ganeti.pc40.sse.ws.afnog.org` (you must specify the host node or install an `iallocator` script to choose one automatically).
+* With hostname and instance name `test.example.com`.

+The output should look like this:

+	Wed Jun  1 11:15:37 2016 * disk 0, size 4.0G
+	Wed Jun  1 11:15:37 2016 * creating instance disks...
+	Wed Jun  1 11:15:37 2016 adding instance test.example.com to cluster config
+	Wed Jun  1 11:15:37 2016 adding disks to cluster config Wed Jun  1 11:15:38 2016  - INFO: Waiting for instance test.example.com to sync disks
+	Wed Jun  1 11:15:38 2016  - INFO: Instance test.example.com's disks are in sync
+	Wed Jun  1 11:15:38 2016  - INFO: Waiting for instance test.example.com to sync disks
+	Wed Jun  1 11:15:39 2016  - INFO: Instance test.example.com's disks are in sync
+	Wed Jun  1 11:15:41 2016 * running the instance OS create scripts...

+If it doesn't, look for an error message in the output or in `/var/log/ganeti/jobs.log`.
+Most likely one of the `gnt-instance` parameters was missing or incorrect.

+Check that your new instance appears in the output of `gnt-instance list`, with status `running`:

+	afnog@ganeti:/tmp$ sudo gnt-instance list
+	Instance         Hypervisor OS                  Primary_node                 Status  Memory
+	test.example.com xen-pvm    debootstrap+default ganeti.pc40.sse.ws.afnog.org running   512M

+Connect to its console:

+	sudo gnt-instance console test.example.com

+You should see it boot up (if you're not too late) or a login prompt.
+If it's not running, you can try to start it again and connect to the console quickly to see what happened:

+	sudo gnt-instance start test.example.com
+	sudo gnt-instance console test.example.com

+You can exit the console by pressing `^]` (Ctrl+]).

+You should be able to login as `root` with no password at the console.
+Add a normal user and change the root password:

+	adduser afnog
+	passwd root

+And edit `/etc/network/interfaces` to configure networking, making it look like this:

+	auto lo
+	iface lo inet loopback

+	auto eth0
+	iface eth0 inet dhcp

+Then tell it to reboot and watch it come back up.
+Check that you can access the internet.

 ### Enable Remote API

 Choose a username and password for your remote account (`jack` and `mypassword` in this case) and